Upsampling DINOv2 features for unsupervised vision tasks and weakly supervised materials segmentation: Method

 We then measure the cosine distance between each foreground and background cluster taking the modal distance as the `semantic distance', a measure of inter-class distance in feature space for the image $I$.
 That this semantic distance merging will produce a good segmentation assumes that the distance between a class in the foreground and a different one in the background is similar enough to the distance between two different classes in the foreground (\textit{i.e,} a bike vs. the woods and the rider vs. the bike).

 Agglomerative merging with complete linkage is then used to merge clusters that have a distance less than the semantic distance, producing a rough CAS map of the image.
 This can be refined with a CRF\cite{EFFICIENT_CRF} to ameliorate the blurring problem.
-Multiplying the semantic distance by a scalar factor $\lambda$ allows control of the granularity of the merging - varied between 0.95 and 1.1 during experiments.
+Multiplying the semantic distance by a scalar factor $\lambda$ allows control of the granularity of the merging - varied between 0.95 (less merging) and 1.1 (more merging) during experiments.
+Increasing the number of initial clusters increases the time and memory complexity of the merging step, decreasing reduces the object-level resolution and makes the statistics of the cluster `attention density' less robust; we choose 80 as a middle ground.

 Combining the CAS map and attention information enables various downstream tasks: like object detection by drawing bounding boxes around unconnected regions in each class or saliency detection via attention density of the CAS map.
+For each unsupervised segmentation experiment in Sections \ref{sec:obj_localize_results} and \ref{sec:foreground_seg_results} we used DINOv2-S-14 with stride set to 4, shifts of 1 and 2px and flip transforms.
+The merge parameter $\lambda$ was set to 1.0.
+Stride 4 was the highest resolution achievable accounting for memory and time scaling, shifts greater than 2 had little affect on the feature resolution (see Section \ref{sec:supp_transforms}) and flip transformations averaged out some positional bias (see Figure \ref{fig:positional_bias}).

 Like the feature upsampling, this approach works per-image, for any model, and without extra training.
 We note that whilst FeatUp could be used for upsampling the features, it does not upsample the model attention maps at the same time, which are needed for the foreground/background separation.